 Columbia, SC 29208

-If your college or university offers PDF delivery of transcripts, the PDF should be sent to Scott King, director of admissions for graduate programs.
-Transcripts sent to individuals, other than the director of admissions, may not be considered official.
+If your college or university offers PDF delivery of transcripts, the PDF should be sent to Chris Lambert, director of admissions for graduate programs.
+Transcripts sent to individuals other than the director of admissions may not be considered official.

-Applicants must provide a valid (five years old or less) Graduate Management Admissions Test (GMAT) score or a Graduate Record Examination (GRE) score to be considered for admission to the Professional MBA program.
+Applicants must provide a valid (five years old or less) Graduate Management Admissions Test (GMAT) score or a Graduate Record Examination (GRE) score to be considered for admission to the PMBA program.
 The GMAT and GRE are composed of verbal, quantitative and analytical sections.
 The GMAT institutional/program code for the Moore School is JV2-TP-50.
-The GRE code for USC is 5818.
+The GRE code for UofSC is 5818.